Email SupportWindows Support / Mac Support Support-Hotline: +1 (702) 997-7672

 For a more thorough review of Buttons please reference our dedicated Button Configuration and Layout Manual page.

-There are many other things you can do with buttons.
+There are many other functions you can do with buttons.
 The following list will explain all function types.
 For a list of all specific POS functions you can reference our manual page here.

 Product